During operation, the connector goes through a number of different states

 Primary is automatically switched to a new host, the following sequence

 All connections to the failed datasource are terminated immediately.
 This ensures that running transactions or operations are terminated by the database server.

 Connections to clients will remain open and be reconnected transparently, providing they are not within a transaction.
 For more information, see Section 6.7.3, “Connections During Connection Failures”.

 Only if there is a problem with the connection or an I/O error will the problem be forwarded to the clients.

-As with a direct database connection, the client application should handle the reconnection to the Connector, which will be then be redirected to the corresponding master or slave datasource.
+As with a direct database connection, the client application should handle the reconnection to the Connector, which will be then be redirected to the corresponding Primary or Replica datasource.

 When a manual switch operation has been initiated, the Connector follows this sequence:

 New connection attempts to the old datasource are suspended; this gives the impression of a 'hung' connection that must be managed by the client application through the normal timeout procedure.